varunbw/simplified-sftp/README.md

 ```bash
 ./sender.out <file_name_to_send>
 ```

+## Configuration

+You can configure the server and client by modifying the source code to change the port number and IP address.
+The default port is 8080 and the default IP address is localhost.

+The program uses a hardcoded key and IV for encryption and decryption.
+You can change these values in the [crypto.hpp](include/crypto.hpp) file.

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.